You are currently browsing the monthly archive for November 2011.

 Entitlement by Lindsay Lohan – Husky, musky and with strong notes of a three day old bender.
 Top notes of cigarette smoke and flat champagne dry down to an undertone of desperation.

-Winning by Charlie Sheen – Top note of stale hooker sweat, middle notes of a career up in flames, drying down to mimic the chemical aftertaste of a coke drip at the back of the throat.
+Winning by Charlie Sheen – Top note of stale sweat, middle notes of a career up in flames, drying down to mimic the chemical aftertaste of a coke drip at the back of the throat.
 And here’s the commercial.

 Denial by Tom Cruise – Manly heterosexual leather and musk give way to subtle notes of soap and forbidden fruit.